nextcloud/desktop/doc/autoupdate.rst

 =====================

-The Automatic Updater ensures that you always have the latest features and bug fixes for your ownCloud synchronization client.
+The Automatic Updater ensures that you always have the latest features and bug fixes for your Nextcloud synchronization client.

 The Automatic Updater updates only on Mac OS X and Windows computers; Linux users only need to use their normal package managers.
 However, on Linux systems the Updater will check for updates and notify you when a new version is available.

-.. note:: Because of various technical issues, desktop sync clients older than 1.7 will not be allowed to connect and sync with the ownCloud 8.1+ server.
-It is highly recommended to keep your client updated.

 Basic Workflow
 --------------